ihonen/computer-engineering-resources/README.md

-# Material to deepen your understanding of computer engineering
+# Material for deeper understanding of computer engineering

 ## Books/ebooks